trestikp/MIPS-string-formatting/README.md

 There is probably a lot of improvements possible on the code, but maybe it can help another noob like me.

+<b>Note</b>
+Simulator used QtSpim.
+The syscall codes are similar in other simulators I've seen tho.

 <b>ukol1.circ</b><br>
 Is a circuit done in Logism.
 It only simulates simple 5 state automat.
 It's just my backup for the whole subject so it's there.